ingenmaffen/how-i-met-arch-linux/README.md

 hwclock --systohc
 ```

-Generate locale
+generate locale

 ```shell
 locale-gen
 echo "LANG=en_US.UTF-8" > /etc/locale.conf
 ```
-And set keymap as well
+and set keymap as well

 ```shell
 echo "127.0.0.1 localhost" > /etc/hostname
 ```

-Set root password
+set root password

 ```shell
 passwd
 ```

-Create a user (I think it is needed for a desktop environment) and password to this as well
+create a user (I think it is needed for a desktop environment) and password to this as well

 ```shell
 useradd -m -g users username
 passwd username
 ```

-Modify files to have the encryption as a part of the system startup
+modify files to have the encryption as a part of the system startup

 ```shell
 nano /etc/defaults/grub